-- On 24 and 31 October 2024, three boats carrying nearly 400 individuals (78% women and children) disembarked in South Aceh, East Aceh, and North Sumatra.
-At least nine individuals, including six children, died during the course of these journeys.
-UNHCR, IOM, and partners are currently at disembarkation and host sites liaising with local authorities and responding to the protection and assistance needs of these new arrivals. - UNHCR will continue to work closely with Indonesian authorities and local communities to ensure boats in distress at sea are promptly rescued and that those traveling on these boats and seeking asylum are permitted to disembark on Indonesian soil, as per the Presidential Regulation and other domestic and international law.
+- On 5 January 2025, two boats carrying 267 individuals (73% of whom are women and children) disembarked in Alue Bu, East Aceh.
+Local authorities immediately permitted relocation of those disembarked to a temporary hosting location in Rawang, East Aceh.
+This decisive response from authorities and local communities enabled the immediate provision of protection and assistance to the new arrivals and helped dissipate any tension around the disembarkation site. - UNHCR will continue to work closely with Indonesian authorities and local communities to ensure boats in distress at sea are promptly rescued and that those traveling on these boats and seeking asylum are permitted to disembark on Indonesian soil, as per the Presidential Regulation and other domestic and international law.